vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 <img src="/assets/2022-05-09-constrained-approximate-nearest-neighbor-search/flowchart.png"/>
 <em>**Figure 5** The flowchart shows how Vespa selects the
-strategy for an approximate nearest neighbor (ann) search with filters using mentioned parameters.</em>
+strategy for an approximate nearest neighbor (ann) search for `targetHits` with filters using mentioned parameters.</em>

 * **Filter hit estimation**:
 First, Vespa estimates the filter hit ratio of the query.
 The resulting *estimated-hit-ratio* is compared with the two parameters to select between *pre-filtering* or *post-filtering*.

 * **Exact search with pre-filters**:
 Vespa switches from approximate to exact search with pre-filters based on *estimated-hit-ratio*.

 * **ANN search using HNSW with post-filters**:
-Vespa searches for the `targetHits` approximate nearest neighbors using the `HNSW` graph.
-The retrieved hits are post-filtered.
+The *estimated_hit-ratio* crosses the `post-filter-threshold` and the *post-filtering* strategy is trigged.
+Vespa will auto-adjust `targetHits` to `targetHits/estimated-hit-ratio`.
+By adjusting by increasing the `targetHits` using the *estimated-hit-ratio* the chance of exposing the user-specified `targetHits` to ranking increases.

-The default *post-filter-threshold* is 1.0, hence effectively disabling this decision branch by default.
+The default `post-filter-threshold` is 1.0, hence effectively disabling this decision branch by default.

 * **Pre-filter execution**:

-Vespa executes the filter using the most compact posting list representations.
+Vespa executes the filter using the most efficient posting list representations.
-The result of this execution is a list of document IDs matching the filter and an accurate hit ratio.
+The result of this execution is a list of document IDs matching the filter and an *accurate-hit-ratio*.
-The accurate hit ratio is used to choose between:
+The *accurate-hit-ratio* is used to choose between:

 * **ANN search using HNSW with pre-filters**:
-Vespa uses the list of document IDs matching the filter while searching the HNSW graph for the `targetHits` nearest neighbors, skipping all neighbors of the query vector that are not on the list.
+Vespa uses the list of document IDs matching the filter while searching the HNSW graph for the `targetHits` nearest neighbors, skipping all neighbors of the query vector that are not present in the document IDs list.

 * **Exact search with pre-filters**:
-Vespa switches from approximate to exact search with pre-filters based on *accurate-hit-ratio*.
+Vespa switches from approximate to exact search with pre-filters since *accurate-hit-ratio* is less than `approximate-threshold`.

 ## Parameter usage guide